kencue/cpsc449-wordle-backend/README.md

 - Check the statistics for a particular user
 - Display the top 10 scores in the leaderboard (public-facing, no authentication needed)
 - Report score to the leaderboard
+- Adding a webhook for games service to report game statistics to

 ## Running the Application